EnigmaCurry/deepstream.io-storage-cassandra/README.md

 [deepstream](https://deepstream.io) storage connector for [Apache Cassandra](http://cassandra.apache.org)

-Code status: ALPHA prototype - I have not really tested this other than to see the unit tests pass.
-Caveat emptor.
+Code status: trailblazer - I have not used this code in production yet.

 ## Configuration options
 ```yaml